Doug Dvorak to provide Sales Excellence Training to BroadPharm Bio Tech Sales Team on July 28, 2023, in San Diego, CA.

 In his workshops, Dvorak discusses issues, such as helping teams work together, allowing them to have fun without sacrificing efficiency and productivity, resulting in improved overall morale, increases in productivity and reductions in overall turnover.

-To learn more about Doug Dvorak and his workshops, visit his site online dougdvorak.com or contact him directly at (847) 359-6969.
+To learn more about The Sales Coaching Institute and Doug Dvorak’s workshops, visit his site online salescoach.us or contact him directly at (847) 359-6969.

 About Doug Dvorak : Doug Dvorak is the world’s leading motivational speaker, sales trainer & sales coach.
 He speaks over 50 times per year around the globe.
 Dvorak is a member of the motivational speaker hall of fame, is a CSP (Certified Speaking Professional) and holds a BS, MBA & Doctor of Laws, hc.
 Dvorak is also a graduate of Second City, the oldest & most prestigious improvisational comedy school in the world.